In this post we’re asking: Why do we have wedding rings?

-Wedding rings have been exchanged for almost 5000 years and they are just as significant today.
+Wedding rings have been exchanged for almost 5000 years and they are just as significant today, but why do we have them?
+Where did they originate?
 The ancient Egyptians created their own rings from reed or leather and used them to signify their never ending and immortal love for one another.
 The material used to create the ring was a sign of wealth and power but the sentiment stayed the same.

 Wedding bands are always circular in order to fit around the finger.
 The circle is the symbol of eternity, with no beginning or end, something that is still used in marriage ceremonies today.